 Minutes: Motion by Windiate to approve the Minutes of November 19, 2019 with changes; seconded and passed 4-0.
 Changes as follows: A4 should read 3B, not J, D. 3B. should read, authorizing Board to sign agreement with Bob Spencer, D2 should say Letter of agreement dated Nov 14, Windiate noted that resolutions in the minutes need numbers.
 She will correct and assign the numbers and attach the corrected version to these minutes.
 Item D9, should read painting bid from Merchant, item D10 should read new hire, Amy Dipinto.

-Correspondence and Announcements: Windiate noted that the State of MI passed the Antrim County Road Commission Budget.
-Motion by Cook to approve the Day Park Committee to hire a recording secretary if needed.; seconded and passed 4-0.
+Correspondence and Announcements: Windiate noted that the State of MI passed their Budget, which included the Antrim County Road Commission FUNDS Motion by Cook to approve the Day Park Committee to hire a recording secretary if needed.; seconded and passed 4-0.

 Agenda Content: Motion by Petersen to accept with changes (remove items 1 & 15; 6 & 7 becomes 6-7).